SuprDewd/www.akc.is/cv.md

 ## Presentations at international conferences

+1. Plenary/Invited talk at Permutation Patterns 2016 in Washington DC, *Interval orders and their interpretations in terms of permutations*, June 2016
 1. Permutation Patterns 2015 in London, *An exponential formula for counting subsets, subwords and permutation patterns*, June 2015
 1. NORCOM---The 11th Nordic Combinatorial Conference, KTH (Sweden),